The Poynting vector field singularities: Effects of symmetry and its violation: Examples

-\underline{The vicinity of a maximum of $S_x$.} The oblique orientation of the polarization plane against the cylinder axis.
+The oblique orientation of the polarization plane against the cylinder axis.
 The size parameter is fixed and equal to 1.62. \begin{itemize} \item $\alpha = 45.403^\circ$.
-This value of $\alpha$ corresponds to case (\ref{sec:extrima}.1).
+This value of $\alpha$ corresponds to case \ref{sec:5.1.1}.
 The projection of streamlines onto the $xy$-plane (the upper semiplane only) are shown in Fig.~\ref{fig:2D-3D}(a). \item $\alpha = 45.404023^\circ$.
-This case corresponds to (\ref{sec:extrima}.3).
+This case corresponds to Section \ref{sec:5.1.3}.
 The stable foci $\mathbf{r}_{3,4}$ have transformed into stable nodes; see Fig.~\ref{fig:Max}(a). \item $\alpha = 45.40405^\circ$.
-This is case (\ref{sec:extrima}.5): points $\mathbf{r}_{3,4}$ have merged and annihilated, transferring their stable node type to point $\mathbf{r}_1$, while point $\mathbf{r}_2$ remains a saddle; see Fig.~\ref{fig:Max}(b). \end{itemize}
+This is case \ref{sec:5.1.5}: points $\mathbf{r}_{3,4}$ have merged and annihilated, transferring their stable node type to point $\mathbf{r}_1$, while point $\mathbf{r}_2$ remains a saddle; see Fig.~\ref{fig:Max}(b). \end{itemize}